jeetb270/WnCC_ML_and_NLP_endterm_assignment/README.md

 A Retrieval-Augmented Generation (RAG) powered AI assistant designed to answer questions about IIT Bombay's academic policies, grading, and course registration without hallucinating.

-Chosen Scope: Academic assistant
+* **Chosen Scope:** Academic assistant
-Reason: From a personal perspective, an academic assistant would've been the most helpful for me considering how often I found myself searching through fragmented PDFs and institute emails just to clarify basic examination rules.
+* **Reason:** From a personal perspective, an academic assistant would've been the most helpful for me considering how often I found myself searching through fragmented PDFs and institute emails just to clarify basic examination rules.

+---

 ## Setup Instructions